fyrgi/AJ_Rositsa-Nikolova/README.md

 Uppgift 2 , Grit Academy Malmö, Java23, Rositsa Nikolova

 This code is part of learning process.

+Keep in mind that removing the files from src/Files and trying to use the buttons Read CSV, Read JSON or Read XML will cause errors.
+The code does not do verification on the entering fields because of missing specifications for expected values, formats osv.
+Idially a check meeting the criteria for each read value should be implemented but that is outside the scope of the task and thus missing from the provided specifications.

 In this code you can find ideas from other sources.
 These sources are written bellow:
 Print a table after reading a file: https://forums.oracle.com/ords/apexds/post/creating-columns-dynamically-6981
 Table: createColumn() method.